ShipReady tool

 Estimated utilization = total shipment CBM / practical container CBM capacity x 100.
 Practical loading capacity is lower than the physical container volume because of cargo shape, packaging, handling gaps, and loading constraints.

-A shipment of 1.796 CBM in a 40 ft standard with a planning capacity of 58 CBM uses about 3.10% of the container.
+A 29 CBM shipment planned for a 40 ft standard container with a practical capacity of 58 CBM uses about 50% of the container.
+Actual loading still depends on cargo shape, palletization, stacking and weight distribution.

 FAQ